rctgamer3/ff2-default/README.md

 # Firefox 2, the theme, reloaded
-The default Firefox 2 theme (designed/made by Radiant Core) updated for Firefox 50 and above.
+The default Firefox 2 theme (designed/made by Radiant Core) updated for Firefox 55 and above.

+**This (complete) theme will stop working on November 14, 2017 because Complete Themes will stop working in Firefox 57.**
+However, if and when the new Theming API is mature enough to continue developing the theme on/for, I'll be sure to try and make a WebExtension version of the theme.

+For now: "_So Long, and Thanks for All the Fish._"

 ## Install